Peraza family: Marriages

 Another development that improved the prominence of the Peraza family during this period were key marriages that expanded their status for a time, even as their lordship fractured.
-In the late 1460s Inés’s daughter María de Ayala married Diogo da Silva de Meneses, an influential member of the Portuguese court and future Count of Portalegre.
-This marriage significantly expanded the Peraza’s diplomatic alliances beyond Castile to include the Kingdom of Portugal, which further strengthened the key position of the Canary Islands throughout the Age of Discovery as it was the final stop for other conquistadors crossing the Atlantic to the New World in the coming years.
+In the late 1460s Inés's daughter María de Ayala married Diogo da Silva de Meneses, an influential member of the Portuguese court and future Count of Portalegre.
+This marriage significantly expanded the Peraza's diplomatic alliances beyond Castile to include the Kingdom of Portugal, which further strengthened the key position of the Canary Islands throughout the Age of Discovery as it was the final stop for other conquistadors crossing the Atlantic to the New World in the coming years.

 Additionally, in 1482 Hernán Peraza the Younger entered an arranged marriage with Beatriz de Bobadilla y Ossorio.
 This was a condition for his forgiveness from the Court of Castile for his role in the death of the Captain Juan Rejón.
-Peraza had to utilize his family’s influential connections in the court to secure and negotiate the royal forgiveness following the scandal and lawsuits the death caused.
+Peraza had to utilize his family's influential connections in the court to secure and negotiate the royal forgiveness following the scandal and lawsuits the death caused.
 Beatriz de Bobadilla y Ossorio was a problematic Lady of the Court who was notorious for her rumored infamous high-profile affairs, including King Ferdinand II and (later) Christopher Columbus, earning her the nickname La Cazadora - “The Huntress.”

 Queen Isabella I personally arranged the marriage between Peraza and Bobadilla, which proved to be significantly advantageous to the Perazas as it joined them with the Bobadilla family, among the most wealthy and powerful in the Kingdom of Spain at the time.
 Following Hernán Peraza the Younger's death in La Gomera in 1488, his widow Beatriz would succeed him as territorial Lady and ruler of La Gomera and El Hierro.
-Bobadilla herself was then succeeded by their son, Guillén Peraza de Ayala, who was elevated from a lord to the title of first Count of La Gomera in 1515 by Queen Joanna and Emperor Carlos V. Through his ancestry, Guillén was also distantly related to his contemporary Queen Catherine of Aragon.
+Bobadilla herself was then succeeded by their son, Guillén Peraza de Ayala, who was elevated from a lord to the title of first Count of La Gomera in 1515 by Queen Joanna and Emperor Carlos V.